Thế Lữ: Literature

-Thế Lữ also wrote about 40 stories, most of them short stories.
-Themes were horror, mystery and romance in mountainous settings.
+Thế Lữ also wrote about 40 stories, most of them short stories themed on horror, mystery and romance in mountainous settings.
 His writing is influenced by the Western rationalists, especially Edgar Allan Poe.
 In many of his stories he built up horror and a mysterious setting first, then scientifically explained it.
 This is his and Tự Lực Văn Đoàn's perspective: to uphold science and anti-superstitions.
+His more mystery oriented works featured a recurring detective named Lê Phong.

 Drama

 He was both an actor and a director.
 He acted in 26 roles and directed or co-directed about 50 plays.
 He wrote about 20 plays, usually because the revolution or his colleges asked him to.
 In an interview in 1962, he referred to himself as only an actor and director.

 Thế Lữ required actors to act realistically to convince the audience.
 Furthermore, his actors must speak clearly and coherently, so that they can express the meaning of each word.

+Music

+In 1946, Thế Lữ wrote the lyrics to "Xuân và tuổi trẻ" in memory of its composer La Hối, who was executed by the Japanese the previous year.